cbaggers/cepl/docs/002 - memory.md

 ### Where's my data?

-With Jungl your data can exist in 3 different places:
+With Cepl your data can exist in 3 different places:

 - lisp memory - The regular lisp data in your program.
 This get's GC'd (garbage collected)
 - c memory - Data stored in block of cffi memory.
 This does not get GC'd
 - gpu memory - Data stored on the GPU.
 This does not get GC'd

-A lot of work done in jungl is about making moving data between these places easy.
+A lot of work done in cepl is about making moving data between these places easy.

 ### GC